KonstantinGasser/scotty/README.md

 Currently `beam` only allows to pipe data through unix sockets..however `beam` as well as `scotty` are build such that both will support piping data via a ***tcp:ip*** connection which enables you to beam logs from for example docker instances to `scotty` :)

+# In case it fails, it fails!

+Since `scotty` is still under active development panics within the program might happen.
+In such case you might need to delete the create ***unix socket* before restarting scotty.
+The default path for the socket scotty is using is `/tmp/scotty.unix`.
+This does not apply it you used `tcp:ip`